suvamjyoti/UNITY_PCGTool/ReadME.txt

+* Proc2d Level Gen Tool for Unity
+** a procedural level generation tool for unity
+---

 Some Known errors:

 1.do not press reset during generation, as this will mess up algo and it wont work then.